MrHassanMurtaza/ubuntu-copy-to-usb-drive/README.md

 # :raised_hands: Ubuntu: Copy Folder to USB or Any Other Drive
 Copy folders from Desktop or other any absolute path to any other drive in UBUNTU.

 I programmed this script out of need.
-My motive was to copy anything directly from my Desktop to USB.
+My motive was to copy a folder with files directly from my Desktop to USB.

 :star: You just need to change "user" variable to your ubuntu "user" name.